MIDS-scaling-up/v3/week05/hw/Readme.md

 6. Start training && observe progress !

-### The decisions
+### Key decisions to consider
+* Which architecture to choose?
+Here's what [Torchvision has](https://pytorch.org/vision/stable/models.html) but obviously you're not limited to that if you want to try something newer.
+* Which optimizer to use?
+For this homework we recommend [SGD](https://pytorch.org/vision/stable/models.html) for simplicity.
+* What should the learning rate be?
+This is where we need to check our sources / see how others trained the model.
+* Should we change the learning rate while training?
+Our suggestion would be to use something simple: e.g. drop it 10x every 33% of training time.
-Which architecture to choose?
-Another, hopefully a much easier one, when to stop training?
+* When to stop training?
 We conscuously set the bar at 65% Top1 (on the validation set) so that you may not need to choose a very heavy model and / or train it forever.

 ### Please note
 * Please do not attempt to spend more than 3 days training your model on a single T4 GPU.
 If your estimate gives you a longer training time, pick a different approach.